bbbbbr/pandocs/src/Four_Player_Adapter.md

 next packet get clocked in.

 The chart below illustrates how Game Boys should respond to bytes in a ping packet.
-When a byte on the left side of the chart is received the matching byte on the right side of the chart should be loaded into the SB register as a reply for the next byte transfer.
+- Note: When a byte on the left side of the chart is received the matching byte on the right side of the chart should be loaded into the SB register as a reply that will be transmitted during the next serial transfer.

-Received From<br>DMG-07 | Reply the Game Boy<br>loads into SB reg
+Received From DMG-07 | Game Boy reply sent during next transfer
 ----------|-----------------------
 \$FE	    | (ACK1) = \$88
 STAT1     | (ACK2) = \$88